-I am a Ph.D. candidate at the University of Maryland’s Information School, where I work with Dr. Amanda Lazar at The Health Aging and Technology Lab, and was a student member of Human-computer Interaction Lab and the Trace Center.
+I received my Ph.D. from the University of Maryland’s Information School, where I worked with Dr. Amanda Lazar at The Health Aging and Technology Lab, and was a student member of Human-computer Interaction Lab and the Trace Center.
 My research interests lie at the intersection of HCI, aging, accessibility, and technology design for underrepresented populations.
 Currently, I am a User Experience Researcher in the Central Social Impact team at Meta Inc. (formerly Facebook).

-My Ph.D. research uses qualitative and mixed-method approaches to investigate the design of emerging technologies (such as conversational AI, Internet of Things) for and with older adults.
+My research uses qualitative and mixed-method approaches to investigate the design of emerging technologies (such as conversational AI, Internet of Things) for and with older adults.
 More specifically, I seek to understand the larger socio-material configurations in which older individuals and their technologies participate, and approaches to better include older individuals in designing emerging technologies.

 I completed my Masters in Human-Computer Interaction from the University of Maryland, College Park (thesis advised by Dr. Leah Findlater and Dr. Amanda Lazar) and Bachelors in Industrial Design from National Institute of Technology, Rourkela, (India).